Tough Google Interview Questions You Should Prepare

 Practice some more Google interview questions and uplevel your tech interview prep.

-Lastly, here are some of the most common Google tough interview questions.
+Lastly, here are some of the most common interview questions asked at Google.
 Some of these are so tricky that they were banned:

 - In a group of 10 members, the age of all ten members is the same as it was four years ago because a young member replaced an old member.
 How much younger than the senior member is the new member?